DarknessFX/PhotoModeFX/README.md

 ## Features

-- Moveable camera while paused.
+- Moveable camera while game is paused.
 - Easy to use, add BP_PhotoModeFX to your level and is ready to use.
+- Pre and Post events to notify the game when PhotoModeFX is starting/exiting.
 - HighResolution with Buffer Visualization screenshots (via ScreenshotTools plugin).
 - Panoramic (360) and Stereoscopic (VR) with Buffer Visualization screenshots (via PanoramicCapture plugin).
+- Capture and export Cubemaps.
-- Blueprint Actor and UMG to easily package your project to any supported platform.
+- Blueprint only, to easily package your project to any supported platform.
 - No tick events.
 - Following current UE4 Best Practices.